Reutov: History

 The exact date of Reutov's foundation is unknown; however, most historians believe that it was founded between 1492 and 1495.
 In the 17th-18th centuries, the village of Reutovo belonged to the dynasties of Prince Turenin and Prince Vasily Dolgorukov.
 At the beginning of the 18th century, Reutovo became a village.
 Census Book of 1709 has a record of the village of Reutovo, owned by the Prince Vasily Dolgorukov.

 In 1787, the village was acquired by Prince N. I. Maslov.
 Under his rule Reutovo became a luxurious country estate.
 At the beginning of the 19th century, Prince Maslov went bankrupt and the village became a property of Lt.
 Col. A. M. Pokhvistnev who in 1824 built a cotton mill.
 Yarn from the factory was among the best in Russia and won a gold medal at the All-Russian National Show in 1831.
 Shortly after that Pokhvistnev sold the land and the mill.

 In 1843, the land and the cotton mill was purchased by S. A. Mazurin, a Moscow merchant.
 He built a brick factory, dormitories, and restructured the cotton mill gradually forming a factory town of Reutovo.

-Since 1955, Reutov is the host for NPO Mashinostroyeniya, formerly known as USSR Experimental Design Bureau #52, where development of various robotic and manned space satellites, ICBMs, cruise missiles takes place; the longtime director was Vladimir Chelomey.
+Since 1955, Reutov is the host for NPO Mashinostroyeniya, formerly known as USSR Experimental Design Bureau #52, where development of various robotic and crewed space satellites, ICBMs, cruise missiles takes place; the longtime director was Vladimir Chelomey.

 The town is separated from Moscow by the Moscow Ring Road and Nosovikhinskoye Highway.
 Reutov has the status of a science-town (naukograd) and celebrates its anniversary on the last Saturday of September.

+Local government

+Council of Deputies

+The Council of Deputies is a representative body of local government of the Reutov urban district.
+From 1990 to 1993, the post of chairman of the city Council of People's Deputies was held by Nikolai Nikolayevich Kovalev.
+Since 4 November 1993, he has held the position of first deputy head of the city administration.
+In 2005, instead of the previous 11 deputies, there were 20.

+19 out of 25 deputies (76%) of the current (since 2019) composition of the council are members of the United Russia faction.
+The Chairman of the Council of Deputies since 2014 is Sergei Mansurovich Yepifanov.